-A fjord of warm sunshine leading to a beach where a medieval village climbs the hill behind.
-This is the top beach in the area and one of the loveliest of all Amalfi Coast destinations.
+A fjord of warm sunshine leads to a beach.
+A medieval village climbs the hill behind.
+This enchanted cove is the top beach in the area and one of the loveliest of all Amalfi Coast destinations.
 Read about it here.

-Probably the most famous of all towns here and the town the coast derives its name from.
-It really is something super special - here's why.
+Probably the most famous of all the towns on this coast and the town the coast derives its name from.
+It really is something super special - click to discover its secrets.

-Hardly changed for centuries this is the town that many visitors miss but those who love the “real” Italy will find it to be irresistible.
+Hardly changed for centuries, this is the town that many visitors miss, but those who love the “real” Italy will find Atrani to be irresistible.
 This then is the secret gem of the Amalfi Coast.

 Who hasn't heard of the Isle of Capri and the famous Blue Grotto.
 There's much more to the island than just an absolutely awesome cave though.
 Discover all there is to see here.

 Pink and apricot cottages with fishing boats of every hue dotting an azure sea.
-This is such a special little island and tourists haven't really discovered it yet.
+This is such a special little island and, surprisingly, tourists haven't really discovered it yet.
 Here's what awaits you.